 We suggest you follow the distance selling laws in the EU if you're looking to provide the best customer service to your buyers across the board.

-Just keep in mind the guides you'll find on each platform highlights the process of sales tax collection on their individual platforms.
-They do not commit to providing any legal advice.
+Keep in mind that the guides you'll find on each platform highlight the process of sales tax collection on their individual platforms.
+They do not commit to providing legal advice.

 According to a Shopify guide," The following reference guide is for informational purposes only and is not intended to replace professional tax advice.
 If you have further questions about whether tax legislation applies to you, then you should contact US state tax authorities or a tax professional.
 (Source)